 AS is the UK’s leading dementia support and research charity.
 Since AS started to fund research in 1990, she has spent almost £30 million on cutting-edge projects investigating the cause, cure, care and prevention of all types of dementia.
 This pioneering research has involved over 500 scientists and clinicians, more than 250 people with a personal experience of dementia and the awarding of 225 research grants.
 Resulting in the publication of over 400 peer-reviewed papers.

-Dr. Clive Ballard (male) is a leading expert in Alzheimer’s disease.
+Prof. Clive Ballard (male) is a leading expert in Alzheimer’s disease.
 He is currently Visiting Professor of Age Related Diseases, and was Director of the Biomedical Research Unit for Dementia (2013 – 2016).
 He co-supervises the ESR 1

-Dr. Susan Duty (female) is Reader in Pharmacology and Neuroscience, and group leader for Neurodegeneration and Co-Director of Wolfson CARD.
+Prof. Susan Duty (female) is Reader in Pharmacology and Neuroscience, and group leader for Neurodegeneration and Co-Director of Wolfson CARD.
 She is an expert in Parkinson’s disease.
 She supervises the ESR 2

-Dr. R. Chaudhuri (male) is Professor of Neurology & Movement Disorders, Consultant Neurologist, and Medical Director of the National Parkinson Foundation International Centre of Excellence.
+Prof. R. Chaudhuri (male) is Professor of Neurology & Movement Disorders, Consultant Neurologist, and Medical Director of the National Parkinson Foundation International Centre of Excellence.
 He is leading expert on Parkinson’s disease.
 He co-supervises the ESR 2 and ESR 6

 Dr. Michaela Kress (female) is Full Professor and Head of Department.
 She is also group leader for Neurophysiology.
 She supervises the ESR 6, and co-supervises the ESR 8 and ESR 10.
 She is an expert in neuroinflammation and pain processing in a model for Fabry Anderson disease.